 Restrictions to the Lifetime and Annual Allowances mean that careful planning is required to avoid, or mitigate, tax charges from exceeding these allowances.

-- A particular speciality has been to advise members of the Judiciary of the relative merits of the 1981 and 1993 Judicial Pension Schemes prior to a decision being taken to retire or stay in service.
-This involves a detailed understanding of the New Judicial Pension Scheme (NJPS) options.
+- A particular speciality has been to advise members of the Judiciary, which involves a detailed understanding of the various Judicial Pension Schemes.

 - Personal Pensions can be analysed in order to see if they remain competitive in view of new pension freedoms and Auto-Enrolment by means of O&M Pension Profiler computer software.